 How Many Calories Are in Game Fuel?

-As such, while Game Fuel isn’t going to find itself on the best zero-calorie energy drink list, it’s certainly quite a bit better for you than the more popular fare you can find off the shelf.
+As such, while Game Fuel isn’t going to find itself on the best zero-calorie energy drink list, it’s undoubtedly quite a bit better for you than the more popular fare you can find off the shelf.

-Given that you usually need about 2000 to 2500 calories per day (depending on lifestyle choices and other biological factors), a can of Game Fuel isn’t really going to put that much of a dent in your diet.
+Given that you usually need about 2000 to 2500 calories per day (depending on lifestyle choices and other biological factors), a can of Game Fuel isn’t going to put that much of a dent in your diet.